GreenBushy/mlog-lampVideoPlayer/README.md

 # mlog-lampPlayer
-Scheme and tool to play video in display of lamps in mindustry
+Scheme and tool to play video in mlog-lampPlayer

 ---